natalieagus/50005/docs/Problem Set/02-os-services-design-structure.md

 ## PATH of Least Resistance
-You install a **new** version of Python using a third-party installer (e.g., from python.org or pyenv), but your terminal still runs the system-installed Python when you type `python`.
-You’ve heard that environment variables like `PATH` control how commands are resolved, but you want to understand exactly how the shell finds and executes system programs.

-{:.highlight}
-This highlights how system programs rely on user-mode tools like **environment variables**, rather than low-level system calls.

-Ah, got it — if your students haven't worked with `cron` yet, then it's best not to introduce it as a core part of the exercise.

-Here’s a **revised, more accessible version** of the same idea — still interesting, still deals with environment variables, `PATH`, Python versions, and system programs — **but runnable entirely in the shell**:

----

-## 🖥️ **Problem Set Question 9: "PATH of Least Resistance"**

-**Context:**
 You install a new version of Python using a third-party installer (e.g., from python.org or pyenv), but your terminal still runs the system-installed Python when you type `python`.
 You’ve heard that environment variables like `PATH` control how commands are resolved, but you want to understand exactly how the shell finds and executes system programs.

 Answer the following questions: